jan-Lope/Toki_Pona_lessons_English/README.md

 ### Lessons

 [toki-pona-lessons_en.pdf](https://github.com/jan-Lope/Toki_Pona_lessons_English/blob/gh-pages/toki-pona-lessons_en.pdf) Generated Book (A4)
+Use the button "Download".
+If you get an error 404, please press the "shift" key and the "reload" button in your browser.

 [toki-pona-lessons_de-booklet.pdf](https://github.com/jan-Lope/Toki_Pona_lessons_English/blob/gh-pages/toki-pona-lessons_en-booklet.pdf) Generated Booklet (A5).
+Use the button "Download".
+If you get an error 404, please press the "shift" key and the "reload" button in your browser.
 Print first the odd numbers.
 After this put the paper again in the printer and print the even pages.

 [HTML](https://htmlpreview.github.io/?https://raw.githubusercontent.com/jan-Lope/Toki_Pona_lessons_English/gh-pages/toki-pona-lessons_en/index.html) Generated Online version
+If you get an error 404, please press the shift key and the reload button in your browser.

 ### Dictionary